5.3. Homolytic Cleavage of the C-F Bond#

 Exercise 7

 Comment on the accuracy of the HF approach for this system.
-If the difference between HF and MPn is large, how is the use of MPn still justified?
-(Hint: Think in terms of the scale of the absolute energy of the system, rather than the reaction.)
+Is the error associated with HF or with MPn bigger, and why?
+(Hint: Think in terms of the scale of the absolute energy of the reaction, as well as of the different components of the system.)